Maximizing Treating Physician Consultations in Life Care Planning

 Occupational therapists (OTs) are trained to identify the physical, cognitive and emotional impairments that are restricting participation in daily activities.
 The assessment process typically begins with a referral from a family physician, insurance company, lawyer, other therapists or a self-referral.
 Turning Point provides in-home assessments consisting of interview, testing, observations and consultation with other team members to provide a coordinated recovery progress.

-Occupational therapists develop physical activation and cognitive rehabilitation programs while recognizing the psychological impact of the injury.
-Education is key and other functional activities are designed within a community-based rehabilitation program to optimize recovery.
-OTs are responsible for the assessment and planning of rehabilitation programs, and OT Assistants (COTAs) help reinforce the strategies taught by the OT.
 For example, if memory is an issues, the OT will determine a targeted intervention and set up repeated sessions with the client and COTA.
 The COTA may review use of memory strategies such as establishing a routine; use of assistive technology such as a smart phone or smart watch to set reminders; remediation activities such as challenging the memory through memory exercises; and functional activities such as creates to-do or other lists to participate in weekly grocery shopping or work tasks.

 For those with moderate to severe TBI, treatment is likely to be prolonged and may also include wheelchair and seating assessments, recommendations for home modifications, assistive technology and home support services.